 Tip #3: Be Aware of Your New Diet

 Even after you’ve passed the recovery period for your dental implants, you will still need to revamp your diet a bit.
 You won’t have to stick to only soft foods for the rest of your life.
 However, you will need to be more careful when it comes to hard foods.
-This is because although your implants are permanent, they can still be damaged by hard foods.
-Once your implants have healed you can still eat crunchy foods and don’t have to eliminate them from your diet.
-However, it’s important that San Francisco patients are aware that certain foods may cause damage if you are not careful.
+This is because although your implants are permanent, the crowns they support can still be damaged by hard foods.
+Once your implants have healed, you can still eat crunchy foods and don’t have to eliminate them from your diet.
+However, it’s important that San Francisco patients are aware that certain foods may cause damage if they are not careful.